holepunchto/pear-docs/reference/bare/nodejs-compatibility-with-bare.md

 # Node.js Compatibility with Bare
-Bare offers seamless compatibility with Node.js counterparts.
+Bare offers great compatibility with Node.js counterparts.
 Most of the modules and APIs used by developers are covered and supported.

 ## Currently supported modules